ProFireDev/Project-FLIP-legacy/Docs/installation.md

 you will do all your work on your local branch. if you wish to merge your work into the master, you will have to open a pull request so it can be reviwed by everyone before being merged. idealy the master should be the "slowest" and most stable branch, having all of the code together in a stable product

-when Pushing your code, there is a branch called **DEV-combined** this branch is the "fast" branch and is where all the most up to date code is. you will always want to merge your work into this branch
+when Pushing your code, there is a branch called **DEV-COMBINED** this branch is the "fast" branch and is where all the most up to date code is. you will always want to merge your work into this branch
 <br>

 --------